tevang/tutorials/README.md

-# tutorials
-Varius tutorials for MD setup and analysis, protein-ligand docking, machine learning and lots of other interesting thing.
+Varius tutorials for MD setup and analysis, protein-ligand docking, machine learning and lots of other interesting things.